bylehn/pme-symposium-2025/pages/conclusions.md

 </div>

 <!--
-This slide summarizes our three key findings.
-First, we discovered that auxetic networks actually show benefits for acoustic bandgaps, particularly at low frequencies where the sharp angles enhance acoustic properties.
+To summarize our findings: First, auxetic networks show benefits for acoustic bandgaps – their sharp angles enhance acoustic properties, particularly at low frequencies.

 Second, we've achieved the first-ever demonstration of simultaneous optimization for both properties.
-We created networks with specific Poisson's ratios AND acoustic bandgaps at targeted frequencies - something never demonstrated before.
+We created networks with specific Poisson's ratios AND acoustic bandgaps at targeted frequencies.

-Third, we've gained precise control over the Poisson's ratio, reliably targeting values from -0.5 to 0.5.
-This gives us unprecedented control over mechanical properties and does it 100x faster than previous methods.
+Third, we've gained precise control over the Poisson's ratio, reliably targeting values from -0.5 to 0.5, and we do it 100x faster than previous methods.

-These three breakthroughs together open up entirely new possibilities for programmable metamaterials.
+These breakthroughs open entirely new possibilities for programmable metamaterials.
 -->